-- An original tow hitch is fitted by the manufacturer or a compatible model is retrofitted. - The ECS is switched on.
-The warning lamp on the instrument panel ${\ensuremath{\mathfrak R}}$ is not lit. - The trailer is connected to the vehicle using the power socket. - Driving faster than 60 km/h (37 mph). - The maximum drawbar load is used.
+- An original tow hitch is fitted by the manufacturer or a compatible model is retrofitted. - \bullet $\;$ The ECS is switched on.
+The warning lamp on the instrument panel $\ensuremath{\mathfrak{A}}$ is not lit. - The trailer is connected to the vehicle using the power socket. - The vehicle is driven faster than 60 km/h (40 mph). - · The maximum drawbar load is used.

-- The trailer must have a fixed drawbar. - Trailers with brakes must be equipped with a mechanical inertia brake.
+- · The trailer must have a fixed drawbar. - Trailers with brakes must be equipped with a mechanical inertia brake.